When it comes to cats, the Maine Coon is the epitome of “Go Big or Go Home.”

 keep an eye on their weight so that they do not suffer from obesity.

-If you have the time, raw and home cooked foods that you make from your own cat food recipes are great, but if you don’t have the time to cook for your cat, the food list we’ve suggested above to choose your Maine Coon’s diet is an excellent way to keep your big kitty happy and healthy.
+If you have the time, raw and home cooked food that you make from your own cat food recipes are great, but if you don’t have the time to cook for your cat, the food list we’ve suggested above to choose your Maine Coon’s diet is an excellent way to keep your big kitty happy and healthy.